- Date: April 22, 2021

 Fisher-farmers on the coast of Maine have already realized the opportunity.
 With much of their community reliant on a single industry—lobstering—and with climate change warming the waters of the Gulf of Maine faster than most other waters across the globe, seaweed farming offers an avenue for self-employed fishers to diversify their income, support the ecosystem on which they rely, and use equipment they already own.

 Seaweed farming can provide huge benefits to consumers as well, and not just as a healthy human “superfood.”
-WWF supports a number of researchers and companies developing seaweed products—such as animal feed, bioplastics, and the extracted proteins used to create plant-based meet substitutes—to increase seaweed demand.
+WWF supports a number of researchers and companies developing seaweed products—such as animal feed, bioplastics, and the extracted proteins used to create plant-based meat substitutes—to increase seaweed demand.

 Off the coast of Chebeague Island near Portland, Maine, colorful buoys mark the outline of an underwater seaweed farm in Casco Bay.
 In the early morning mist, a team of farmers make the most of the sun to check and harvest their lines before the waters warm in spring.